Washington Metro: Rush+ and late-night service patterns

-Starting in 2016, Metro began to temporarily scale back service hours to allow for more maintenance.
+In 2016, Metro began temporarily scaling back service hours to allow for more maintenance.
 On June 3, 2016, they ended late-night weekend service with Metrorail closing at midnight.
 Hours were adjusted again the following year starting on June 25, 2017, with weeknight service ending a half-hour earlier at 11:30 p.m.; Sunday service trimmed to start an hour later – at 8 a.m. – and end an hour early at 11 p.m.; and late-night service partially restored to 1 a.m.
 The service schedule was approved until June 2019.

 On January 29, 2020, Metro announced that it would be activating its pandemic response plans in preparation for the looming COVID-19 pandemic, which would be declared a pandemic by the World Health Organization on March 11.
 At that time, Metro announced that it would reduce its service hours from 5:00 a.m. to 9:00 p.m. on weekdays and 8:00 a.m. to 9:00 p.m. on weekends beginning on March 16 to accommodate for train cleaning and additional track work.
-As of 2022, pre-COVID service hours have been restored.
+As of 2022, pre-COVID service hours have been restored with pre-2016 Sunday service hours.